-A similar Syndicalist strike tactic is the good work strike.
-Workers, particularly in Spain, who were who were building cheap working class houses, put best workmanship into even shoddy materials.
-Doors hung straight, windows opened and shut, roofs were water-proof and walls perpendicular.
+A SIMILAR Syndicalist strike tactic is the good work strike, Workers, particularly in Spain, who were building cheap working class houses, put best workmanship into even shoddy materials.
+Doors hung straight, windows opened and shut, roofs were waterproof and walls perpendicular.

 The most amusing case of this form of strike action comes from the U.S.A. and concerns an accusation made against the militant union, the I.W.W.
 In a canning factory, the labels for the tins are said to have been mixed, so that poor people buying what they thought was cheap pink salmon, were delighted to get sock-eye steaks.
-From the poor districts came bidons and most of "that salmon", while from better-off districts came bitter rebukes and insults.
+From the poor districts came orders for more of "that salmon", while from better-off districts came bitter rebukes and insults.